bukovyn/CentOS-7-Server/README.md

 **Only the last line is important.**
 With this configuration line added to the fstab file, the file system will now automount on the next system boot.

-...and there it is, anything stored in the `/mydata` directory will be stored on the new disk's memory!
+Now anything stored in the `/mydata` directory will be stored on the new disk's memory!